mannchaudhary/To-Do-CURD-application/README.md

-# Sid-s-TodoList
+# Mann-s-TodoList
-Sid's Todo List is a feature-rich, fully responsive task management web application built using modern HTML5, CSS3, and Vanilla JavaScript.
+Mann's Todo List is a feature-rich, fully responsive task management web application built using modern HTML5, CSS3, and Vanilla JavaScript.
 Designed with both functionality and user experience in mind, it provides a seamless interface for organizing, editing, and tracking tasks efficiently.

 This project goes beyond basic CRUD operations by integrating a wide range of enhancements such as: